 Its top speed is 4mph, this is a standard speed for a Class 2 mobility scooter.

 The great thing about this scooter is that it can drive up to 30 miles on one full charge.

-If you or your relative is hesitant to invest in a mobility scooter for the fear of being stranded whilst out and about if their battery goes flat, the Drive Envoy, should settle their anxieties, when they learn that it can travel 30 miles before needing to be charged!
+If you are hesitant to invest in a mobility scooter for the fear of being stranded with a flat battery, worry no more.
+Choosing the Drive Envoy ,and learning that it can travel 30 miles before needing to be charged should settle their anxieties!

-I love the handle bar design (‘Delta’) they can be held in a variety of ways, so if you are driving along and your wrists, fingers or hands start to ache, you can change the way you are holding the handles for relief.
+I love the handle bar design (‘Delta’) as it can be held in a variety of ways.
+If you are driving along and your wrists, fingers or hands start to ache, you can change the way you are holding the handles for instant relief.